Takuzen/visionosdocsgpt-cli/README.md

 Then you should get reply (output) like this:

-  Q: What is Apple visionOS?. <br/>
+ Q: What is Apple visionOS? <br/>
-  A: I could not find an answer.
+ A: Apple visionOS is the operating system that powers Vision Pro.
+It is used to build immersive apps and games for spatial computing.